 Political science majors should consult their faculty advisors about career options.
 Your advisor can help you evaluate your choices in a variety of fields, from graduate study, to government/civil service, to the business world.
 Please ask for our APSA Career Booklet.

-You should also check with the UMB Career Services Office for additional resources.
+You should also check with the UMass Boston Career Services Office for additional resources.

 Why is a political science major valuable?

 Political science majors gain a good background in knowledge of politics and current affairs, as well as critical, logical, and analytical skills that help them evaluate constraints and opportunities in many situations.